placeholder

 Don’t let redundancy derail your future

-In anticipation of the first Labour budget in 14 years and repeated warnings from the Prime Minister that it would be ‘painful’, many companies delayed financial decisions in an attempt to mitigate any potential fallout ahead of the day.
+In anticipation of the first Labour budget in 14 years and repeated warnings from the Prime Minister, Sir Keir Starmer that it would be ‘painful’, many companies delayed financial decisions in an attempt to mitigate any potential fallout ahead of the day.
 This included hiring and investment freezes amid speculation of tax rises.
 These came to fruition in the form of an Employers National Insurance increase from 13.8% to 15% across the board and reducing the threshold at which companies pay it from £9,100 to £5,000 (excluding smaller companies that are eligible for the employment allowance).
+This was all confirmed in the 2024 Autumn Budget.

 Arrange your free initial consultation